 And of course, you can always supplement your spray tan by using a sunless tanner.

-How Many Days in Advance Should You Spray Tan?
+How Many Days Before Vacation Should You Spray Tan?

-Ideally, you’ll get your spray tan two days before you arrive at your destination.
-This will give some time for the spray tan to set in and get balanced before you travel and will give you a pretty solid 5 days or so of spray tan when you arrive at your destination.
+Ideally, you’ll schedule your spray tan appointment two days before you arrive on your tropical vacation.
+This will give some time for the spray tan to set in and get balanced before you travel.
+You will get a pretty solid 5 days of darkened skin after you arrive at your destination.

 After that, the spray tan will start to fade.